 Share This Guide, Choose Your Platform!

-Small business tax tips for UK contractors.
+Here are our small business tax tips for UK contractors in 2023/24.
 If you are looking for contractor tax help and advice, this article contains lots of independent contractor (UK) tax tips as well as many genuine tax tips for business owners in general.
 We will demonstrate how to save tax as a contractor and share some good small business tax advice (UK) along the way.
 These contractor tax saving tips, as well as tax advice for independent contractors, mainly apply to those who work through a limited company.
 However, many of the business tips and advice apply to other business owners as well.
 This guide is also very useful for new business owner tax tips including when you first start out as a limited company contractor.

 UK contracting compared to being employed

 When you are employed full-time or work through an umbrella company, your employment status is that of a PAYE employee.
 Under this scenario, your employer takes care of the administration and financial side.
 On the other hand, when you are a business owner, you are in control of the administration and finances.
 Therefore, when you are working as a contractor, UK tax planning tips and advice can help you a great deal.
 Besides having the opportunity to do some small business tax planning, there are also various tax benefits of being a contractor that are not available when you are employed.